-The United Kingdom, with a population of 67 million people and a GDP of $3.2 trillion (2021), is a major international trading power, with the fifth-largest economy in the world, according to the World Bank.
-Though geographically small (the United Kingdom is roughly about the size of Oregon), it has the second-largest economy in Europe and led the G7 in GDP growth in 2021.
+The United Kingdom, with a population of 67 million people and a GDP of $3.1 trillion (2022), is a major international trading power.
+Though geographically small (the United Kingdom is roughly about the size of Oregon), it has the second-largest economy in Europe and led the G7 in GDP growth (4.0%) in 2022.

-Moreover, despite the challenges and uncertainty posed by the UK’s exit from the European Union (“Brexit”), high inflation due to increasing energy prices, and the COVID-19 pandemic, the UK remains a critical market for American exports of goods and services.
-U.S. exports of goods and services to the UK reached $129.3 billion in 2021, up 7.6 percent from 2020, ranking the UK in seventh place among export destinations for American goods and placing it in the number one spot for trading in services.
+Despite continuing to face regulatory challenges posed by the effects of the UK’s exit from the European Union (“Brexit”), high inflation driven by rising energy prices, and the lingering effects of the COVID-19 pandemic, the UK remains a critical market for American exports of goods and services.
+U.S. exports of goods and services to the UK reached $157.1 billion in 2022, up 21.5 percent from 2021, ranking the UK in 5th place among export destinations for American goods and placing it in the 2nd spot for trading in services.

 Major categories of U.S. exports include financial and professional services, industrial supplies, agricultural products, cyber security and other IT, medical equipment, consumer goods, smart grids, and travel & tourism.

-More than 7,500 U.S. firms have a presence in the United Kingdom, the top location in Europe for U.S. regional headquarters covering Europe, the Middle East, and Africa.
-According to one recent survey, however, U.S. investment confidence in the UK has declined slightly, in large part to lingering uncertainty and challenges to the UK-EU trade relationship in addition to policy uncertainty, high inflation, and labor shortages.
+There are 7,500 U.S. firms of all sizes with a presence in the United Kingdom, which is also the top location in Europe for U.S. firms to base regional headquarters that cover Europe, the Middle East, and Africa.
+According to one recent survey, however, U.S. investment confidence in the UK has declined for the third consecutive year, in large part due to lingering uncertainty and challenges to the UK-EU trade relationship post-Brexit, but also due to policy uncertainty, relative political instability, immigration, high inflation, and labor shortages.